darena67/rvtaxgroup/content/blog/a-couple-of-tax-tips-for-rv-owners.md

 Since there is a chance the IRS may decide that your RV is a lodging facility not eligible for Section 179 expensing, what should you do?
 Take the easy road: forget Section 179 and bonus depreciation and go for depreciation only.

 ***Beat the Assertion***

-In *Jackson,* the court ruled (incorrectly, as we’ll explain) that the taxpayers’ $248,457 Winnebago motor home was a personal residence under the vacation home rules and thus qualified for zero Section 179 and zero depreciation deductions.
+**[In *Jackson*](https://casetext.com/case/jackson-v-commr-72)*,*** the court ruled (incorrectly, as we’ll explain) that the taxpayers’ $248,457 Winnebago motor home was a personal residence under the vacation home rules and thus qualified for zero Section 179 and zero business deductions.

 The Jacksons attended RV rallies to identify prospects and sell RV-specific insurance policies to them.
 The court ruled that the Jacksons used their motor home 2/3 for business and 1/3 for personal purposes.
 But then (and this is the part that’s wrong) because the Jacksons had more than 14 days of personal use, the court denied the business use as nondeductible use of a personal residence under the vacation home rules.

 That’s wrong.
 IRC Section 280(f)(4) is the reason the court’s decision is wrong.
 It reads as follows:

-*2BOA(f)(4) Coordination With Section 162(a)(2) Nothing in this section shall be construed to disallow any deduction allowable under section 162(a)(2) (or any deduction which meets the tests of section 162(a)(2) but is allowable under another provision of this title) by reason of the taxpayer’s being away from home in the pursuit of* a *trade or business (other than the trade orbusiness of renting dwelling units).* Under this section, the taxpayers’ motor home should have been treated as 2/3 business and 1/3 personal residence.
-Technically, the 14-day rental expenses disallowance rule does not apply to the motor homebecause there was no rental of the motor home.
+***[2BOA(f)(4) ](https://www.law.cornell.edu/uscode/text/26/280A)**Coordination With Section 162(a)(2).
+Nothing in this section shall be construed to disallow any deduction allowable under section 162(a)(2) (or any deduction which meets the tests of section 162(a)(2) but is allowable under another provision of this title) by reason of the taxpayer’s being away from home in the pursuit of* a *trade or business (other than the trade orbusiness of renting dwelling units).*

+Under this section, the taxpayers’ motor home should have been treated as 2/3 business and 1/3 personal residence.
+Technically, the 14-day rental expenses disallowance rule does not apply to the motor home because there was no rental of the motor home.

 What this means for you: keep IRC Section 280(f)(4) top of mind.
 Why?
 Because this section says that your use of the motor home for overnight business lodging produces business deductions for business travel and that such travel is not subject to the vacation home rules.
 I should note that the Jacksons never brought this code section to the court’s attention, so that’s likely why the court did not consider it.